sanuka27/AgroTrack/Backend/docs/REMINDER_NOTIFICATIONS.md

 ### Duplicate notifications

+The service prevents duplicate notifications using two mechanisms:

+1. **Database tracking:** The `notificationSent` field in the Reminder model is set to `true` when a notification is sent, preventing the same reminder from being notified again even after server restarts.

-The service tracks notified reminders in memory.
-If the server restarts, this cache is cleared.
-To prevent duplicates after restart:
+2. **In-memory cache:** As a backup, the service also tracks notified reminders in memory.
+This cache is cleared daily at midnight automatically.

-- The service includes a 5-minute buffer to avoid re-notifying recently sent reminders
-- The cache is cleared daily at midnight automatically
+This dual-layer approach ensures reliable duplicate prevention across server restarts and deployments.

 ## Future Enhancements

 Potential improvements:

-1. **Persistent notification tracking** - Store notified reminders in database
+1. ✅ **Persistent notification tracking** - ~~Store notified reminders in database~~ (IMPLEMENTED)
 2. **Customizable notification timing** - Let users choose when to receive notifications (15min, 30min, 1hr, etc.)
 3. **Multiple notifications** - Send reminders at different intervals (1 day before, 1 hour before, etc.)
 4. **SMS/Email notifications** - In addition to push notifications
 5. **Smart scheduling** - AI-powered optimal notification times based on user behavior
 6. **Notification templates** - Customizable message templates
 7. **Snooze functionality** - Allow users to snooze notifications
+8. **Notification analytics** - Track delivery rates, open rates, and user engagement

 ## API Integration